Macquarie Street Gatehouse: Reilly family

 The first gatekeeper in the new 1887 Victorian cottage was Mrs Bridget Reilly (often misspelt Riley), who had been recently widowed.
 It was not unusual for the Parramatta Park Trust to appoint ladies to this role, as the Sands Directory for 1905 shows that three of the gatekeepers in the park were women.
 The duties of the gatekeepers were to open the gates in the morning and close them at dusk.
 They were also responsible for keeping within the park the cows and horses for whom the park trust received adjustment fees.
 There were sometimes disagreements about this duty, which were described in a newspaper.
 The gatekeepers also provided hot water at a small charge to picnickers who wished to make some tea.

 The Macquarie Street gates in 1911.
 The garden of the gatehouse can be seen on the left.

-Mrs Bridget Reilly (née Lynch) was born in Ireland in 1830.
-She came to Australia as an assisted immigrant at the age of 23 after her parents James and Catherine Lynch died.
+Mrs Bridget Reilly (née Lynch) came to Australia as an assisted immigrant at the age of 23 after her parents died.
 She arrived in Sydney on the ship Telegraph and found employment as a general servant.
-In 1857 she married William Reilly (1826–1887) in Parramatta.
+In 1857 she married William Reilly in Parramatta.
 The couple had three children: Ellen (born 1861), Mary Ann (born 1862) and William Edmund (born 1864), who was one of the first pupils enrolled in 1875 in the newly opened Parramatta Marist High School.

 Bridget's husband William died in 1887, and soon afterward she was offered the position of gatekeeper.
 She moved with her three adult children into the Macquarie Street gatehouse in the same year.
 Mary Ann became a dressmaker, and William Edmund became a plumber.
 They both continued to live at the gatehouse with their mother Bridget until she died in 1916.

 After Bridget died, her daughter Mary Ann became the gatekeeper.
 In 1917 there was a newspaper report about the part that Mary Ann played, in her role as gatekeeper, in finding a lost child.
 She and her sister Ellen (who was an invalid) did not marry, and they both lived in the gatehouse until she retired in about 1927.
-They then moved to a house in Sorrell Street, Parramatta, where they lived for the rest of their lives.
-They were buried with their parents in Rookwood Cemetery.
+They then moved to a house in Sorrell Street, Parramatta, and lived out their lives.